DoaJCBlogger/youtubedl_java_wrapper/README.md

 Right now the program is not designed to handle individual videos.
 To scrape a channel or playlist, paste its URL into the URL field and click Start.

 Once it's done, you have a choice.
-You can open a windows and copy-paste commands into it one at a time, or you can copy-paste the commands into a batch file.
+You can open a window and copy-paste commands into it one at a time, or you can copy-paste the commands into a batch file.
 If you choose to use batch files, you'll need to use Find/Replace in a text editor to replace .%( with .%%( or it will fail.

 I like to have multiple command windows, each running a subset of the commands, which creates a multi-threaded download process.
 To do that, copy-paste the commands into Notepad++ and split them into a few batch files in the folders you want the videos to end up in.